Final Draft (novel): Plot summary

-The story of the novel begins several hours after the end of Rough Draft, after Kirill Maximov, a regular man who was turned into a functional, escapes from Arkan (or Earth 1), fights his friend and curator of our world (Earth 2 or Demos) Kotya, and kills his midwife-functional Natalia Ivanova.
+The story of the novel begins several hours after the end of Rough Draft, after Kirill Maximov, a regular man who was turned into a functional, escapes from Arkan (or Earth 1), fights his friend and curator of the world (Earth 2 or Demos) Kotya, and kills his midwife-functional Natalia Ivanova.

 It turns out that the life of an ex-functional after abandoning his function is not safe at all.
 Especially for a special functional like Kirill.

 Kirill takes a train to Kharkiv to find his Nirvana (Earth 22) "neighbor" Vasilisa, another customs officer-functional.
 However, the train is intercepted in Oryol by Arkan's security forces.
 Kirill is able to escape them and make it to Kharkiv by hitchhiking.
-Unfortunately, the Arkanians are somehow able to track him, so Vasilisa convinces Kirill to attempt a desperate move — a twenty-kilometer trek through the lifeless frozen world of Janus (Earth 14) during a snow storm.
+Unfortunately, the Arkanians are somehow able to track him, so Vasilisa convinces Kirill to attempt a desperate move — a twenty-kilometer trek through the lifeless frozen world of Janus (Earth 14) during a snowstorm.

 Barely making it to another tower, that of the customs officer-functional Martha, Kirill gets to the Polish city of Elbląg.
 He is caught by three police officers-functionals, but he is rescued by his friend Kotya, who opens a portal to his Tibetan residence (or rather, the residence of the current curator).
-Kirill, Kotya, and Kotya's girlfriend Illan (an ex-functional from Veroz, Earth 3) come up with a plan for freeing our Earth from Arkan influence, although Kirill begins to suspect that Arkan may not be the true puppet master behind the functionals.
+Kirill, Kotya, and Kotya's girlfriend Illan (an ex-functional from Veroz, Earth 3) come up with a plan for freeing the Earth from Arkan influence, although Kirill begins to suspect that Arkan may not be the true puppet master behind the functionals.